 - 5.1 The Council's Money Plan provides the framework within which revenue spending decisions can be made over the medium term.
 It is reviewed and updated on an annual basis to consider any alterations that may be required as a result of changed circumstances.
-The Money Plan covers a five-year period up to 2027/28. - 5.2 Local Government continues to face a tough financial outlook, with funding pressures set to continue.
-The Local Government Finance Settlement for Gloucester City Council in recent years has seen unprecedented reductions in settlement funding assessment. - 5.3 The current high inflation and cost of living crisis are placing significant pressure on the Council's revenue budgets.
+The Money Plan covers a five-year period up to 2028/29. - 5.2 Local Government continues to face a tough financial outlook, with funding pressures set to continue.
+The Local Government Finance Settlement for Gloucester City Council in recent years has seen unprecedented reductions in settlement funding assessment. - 5.3 The current high inflation/interest rate and cost of living crisis are placing significant pressure on the Council's revenue budgets.
 The plan has made best estimates on the ongoing implications for the Council during these challenging times.
-The COVID-19 pandemic introduced considerable risk and uncertainty into the Money plan.
-The Money Plan and budget for 2023/24 continues to review any implications on income streams. - 5.4 On the 17 November 2022 the Chancellor made his autumn statement setting out the Fiscal Plan for the public finances, and the announcement was accompanied by an assessment from the Office for Budget Responsibility (OBR).
+The Money Plan and budget for 2024/25 continues to review any implications on income streams. - 5.4 On the 22 November 2023 the Chancellor made his autumn statement setting out the Fiscal Plan for the public finances, and the announcement was accompanied by an assessment from the Office for Budget Responsibility (OBR).